Exabyte-io/documentation/docs/tutorials/materials/combinatorial-screening.md

 ### Open "Generate Combinatorial Set" Dialog

 The functionality to create combinatorial sets can be accessed via the [Advanced Menu](../../materials-designer/header-menu/advanced.md) of the [Materials Designer Interface](../../materials-designer/overview.md).
-Under this "Advanced Menu", the user should select the relevant "Combinatorial Set" option.
-The operations of the resulting "Generate Combinatorial Set" dialog are reviewed in detail [in this page](../../materials-designer/header-menu/advanced/combinatorial-set.md).
+Under this menu, the user should select the relevant "Combinatorial Set" option.

+The main operations made possible by the resulting "Generate Combinatorial Set" dialog are further reviewed in detail [in this page](../../materials-designer/header-menu/advanced/combinatorial-set.md).

 ### n and p-type Dopants for Gallium Phosphide

 We will examine the effects of n and p-type dopants on Gallium Phosphide.
-We remind the reader about which elements represent dopant atoms when inserted in Gallium Phosphide.
+We remind the reader about which elements constitute dopant atoms when inserted into the Gallium Phosphide crystal structure.

 - n-type: tellurium, selenium, sulphur (substituting phosphorus).
 - p-type: zinc, magnesium (substituting Ga), tin (substituting P).